 I was on top of the Grampians Mountains in Western Victoria after lugging all the radios, antennas and associated equipment up a bitumen fire access road for a kilometer to the peak.

 Too bad I found out later that my best friend from where I grew up in the area was the region CFA captain that has the keys to open the barrier gate and I could have driven to the top!

 Pics soon.
-I have tentative plans to activate Mt Leural at Colac as shown with my brother a full call HAM doing a SOTA, but not sure yet so will see.
+I have tentative plans to activate Mt Leural at Colac as shown with my brother a full call doing a SODA, but not sure yet so will see.

 Meanwhile go to the MRC Website from the bottom link and join in the fun.